-Well, when the armies of all of these nations are wiped out (Ezekiel 39), Israel might just decide to move forward with their temple plans right there on the temple mount, either in the place of the Dome of the Rock or just to the north, where there is plenty of room for both structures.
-And the Antichrist, possessed by the devil, will likely be aiding in the process, for he longs to one day stand in the temple and declare himself to be God!
+When the armies of the invading countries mentioned in Ezekiel are wiped out (Ezk.
+39), Israel might decide to finally move forward with its temple plans right there on the temple mount, either in the place of the Dome of the Rock or just to the north, where there is plenty of room for both structures.
+And the Antichrist, possessed by the devil, will likely aid the process, for he longs to stand in the temple and declare himself to be God.

-All right, the fifth major event on the prophetic timeline that we’ll consider is…
+All right, the sixth major event on the prophetic timeline that we’ll consider is . . .

 Mount Megiddo is located about 10 miles south of Nazareth (where Jesus grew up) and 15 miles inland from the Mediterranean Sea.
 We use the word “Armageddon” as a way of referring to the Battle that the Bible says will transpire there near the end of the Tribulation period.